-The Batchelder Award is given to the most outstanding children’s book originally published in a language other than English in a country other than the United States, and subsequently translated into English for publication in the United States.
+The Batchelder Award is awarded to a United States publisher for a children’s book considered to be the most outstanding of those books originating in a country other than the United States and in a language other than English and subsequently translated into English for publication in the United States during the preceding year.

 BROWN, published by Enchanted Lion Books, written by Håkon Øvreås, illus. by Øyvind Torseter, and translated by Kari Dickson.
 Originally published in Norwegian in 2013 as Brune.

 When bullies destroy his fort, Rusty dons superhero garb to seek revenge.
 Adopting the alter-ego moniker “Brown,” he gives one bully’s bike a new coat of paint, beginning a whirling series of nocturnal adventures that cement new friendships and growing acceptance of the loss of his beloved grandfather.